Slide in auto sales continues in September, but better than August

 Among other passenger vehicle manufacturers, while Hyundai Motor India reported a 14.8% drop in sales in September at 40,705 units, sales of Honda Cars India witnessed a 37% decline in sales to 9,301 units last month.
 Toyota Kirloskar’s car sales witnessed a 18.5% drop year-on-year at 10,203 units last month.

-Honda2Wheelers India, the second largest two-wheeler manufacturer in the country also reported a 12.5% drop in domestic sales to 4.55 lakh units this September.
+Honda2Wheelers India, the second-largest two-wheeler manufacturer in the country also reported a 12.5% drop in domestic sales to 4.55 lakh units this September.

 For Maruti Suzuki, which is the industry leader in the mini and compact vehicle segment witnessed a 29% drop in sale, while the mid sized car segment (Ciaz) witnessed a 72.5% decline in sales over the same period last year.
 The utility vehicle segment for Maruti Suzuki stood stable with a marginal 0.5% decline in sales last month.